ScottLogic/blog/_posts/2026-04-13-open-source-is-not-one-size-fits-all-find-your-fit.md

 The problem wasn’t the choice of project.
 Apache Flex was a good fit for my skills at the time.
 The real issue was how I approached the contribution process.
 I focused only on what to contribute, not how to contribute within a community.

-With over 15 years of experience now, I can confidently say that the community was likely more welcoming than I assumed.
-If I had taken the time to engage—join discussions, attend calls, or simply ask for help—I would have had a very different experience.
+To be fair, this was before many open-source projects widely adopted Codes of Conduct to make participation more welcoming and inclusive.
+Based on my limited interaction, I can’t judge the community fairly.
+But with over 15 years of experience now, I believe it was likely more welcoming than I assumed—if I had taken the time to engage.

-But at that stage in my career, I wasn’t ready.
+At that stage in my career, I simply wasn’t ready.
 And that’s okay.

 ## My Second Attempt (Success Story)

 In 2023—more than a decade after my first failed attempt—I found myself back in the open source world.
 This time, it wasn’t entirely by choice.
 I was assigned to work on an open source project that my company was supporting.
 But something was different this time.

 Instead of jumping straight into contributing code, I started by listening.
 I joined community calls regularly—even before the project had a name.
 At first, I was just there because it was part of my job.
 But soon, the idea of reshaping how cloud services could be used in the future started to fascinate me.
 I began observing how the community worked.
 Who spoke?
 Who made decisions?
 What problems were being discussed?

 One thing quickly stood out.
 There were many subject matter experts—people with deep knowledge in areas like threat modelling and security controls.
 But there was a gap.
 No one was actually doing the groundwork.
 There were ideas, discussions, and expertise—but no clear structure, no roadmap, and no one driving things forward.

 This time, instead of feeling overwhelmed by the ambiguity, I leaned into it.
 I started small.
 Before each community call, I spent a few hours doing my own research.
 I didn’t fully understand threat modelling, but I tried to piece together what the project might need.
 Then I shared my thoughts openly—with no expectation of being “right.”

 To my surprise, the community responded very positively.
 People started reaching out, thanking me for driving the project forward and asking for my opinion.
 That was a turning point—I realized I had gone from being an outsider to someone whose contributions actually mattered.

-What started as small contributions—notes, ideas, early drafts—began to shape the direction of the project, FINOS Common Cloud Controls.
+What started as small contributions—notes, ideas, early drafts—began to shape the direction of the project, [FINOS Common Cloud Controls](https://ccc.finos.org/).
 Slowly, we started building a framework together.
 Not because anyone had a perfect plan, but because we were making progress step by step.

 After two months, I was moved off the project to focus on a client engagement.
 But by then, something had changed.
 I had built a connection with the project and the community.
 Out of curiosity—and a genuine sense of ownership—I requested to continue contributing in my own time as a representative of my company.

 Over time, my role in the FINOS CCC evolved.
 People came and went.
 New contributors and organizations joined.
 But the vision remained the same: to shape how cloud services are used in financial institutions, with the right level of controls in place.
 I went from being a contributor, to an active participant, then to a project maintainer, a working group lead, and eventually an ambassador—speaking about the project at FINOS conferences.
 What started as an assignment became something much more meaningful.

 ## Why the Second Attempt Worked